13.5. Tools¶

 privacyIDEA comes with a list of command line tools, which also help to automate tasks.
-The tools can be found in the directory privacyidea/bin.
+The tools are automatically available after an installation in the virtual environment.

 Starting with version 2.19 privacyIDEA comes with a token janitor script.
 This script can find orphaned tokens, unused tokens or tokens of specific type, description or token info.